MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-manage-services.md

 |----|----|:----:|
 |`publishService(...)`|Returns an [API instance](#api-client) (`client stub` for consuming that service and viewing its service holdings) as an [R6](https://cran.r-project.org/web/packages/R6/index.html) class.|[View](../mrsdeploy/packagehelp/publishService.md)

-You can publish web services to a local R Server from your command-line.
-If you [create a remote session](../operationalize/remote-execution.md#publish-remote-session), you can also publish a web service to a remote R Server from your local command-line.
+You can publish web services to a local R Server from your command line.
+If you [create a remote session](../operationalize/remote-execution.md#publish-remote-session), you can also publish a web service to a remote R Server from your local command line.

 Example of standard web service: